Quantitative disorder effects in low-dimensional spin systems: Notations, assumptions and preliminaries

 \subsection{Convention for constants}

-Throughout this article, the symbols $c$ and $C$ denote positive constants which may vary from line to line, with $C$ increasing and $c$ decreasing.
-These constants may depend only on strength of the random field $\lambda$, the parameter $m$, the constant $C_H$, the radius $R$ and the map $\Psi$.
+Throughout this article, the symbols $c$ and $C$ denote positive constants which may vary from line to line, with $C$ increasing larger than $1$ and $c$ decreasing smaller than $1$.
+These constants may depend only on the strength of the random field $\lambda$, the parameter $m$, the constant $C_H$ and the radius $R$.
+In the setup of spin system with continuous symmetry, they may depend on the strength of the random field $\lambda$, the dimension of the sphere $n$ and the map $\Psi$.